-Financial asset at fair value through profit or loss ("FVPL")
+Financial asset at fair value through statement of income ("FVPL")

 All financial assets not classified as measured at amortised cost or FVOCI are measured at FVPL.

 Reclassifications

 Financial assets are not reclassified subsequent to their initial recognition, except in the period after the Fund changes its business model for managing financial assets.